LucaFilipozzi/mod_auth_override/README.md

 REMOTE\_USER to the value of the request header, SOME\_HEADER (in this case, 'bob').

-It is critical, from a security perspective, that SOME_HEADER be set by an AuthN or AuthZ provider such as [mod_auth_cas][2] rather than passed in by the client.
+It is critical, from a security perspective, that SOME\_HEADER be set by an AuthN or AuthZ provider such as [mod_auth_cas][2] rather than passed in by the client.

-## notes
+## a CAS example

 RequestHeaderPlus, from [mod_setenvifplus][1], is used in the example above solely to demonstrate the use of AuthOverride.